rossGardiner/BioTrove/README.md

 ## Data Preprocessing

-**Before using this script, please download the metadata from [Hugging Face](https://huggingface.co/datasets/ChihHsuan-Yang/BioTrove)** and pre-process the data using the `arbor_process` library.
+**Before using this script, please download the metadata from [Hugging Face](https://huggingface.co/datasets/ChihHsuan-Yang/BioTrove)** and pre-process the data using the `biotrove_process` library.
 The library is located in the `BioTrove/Arbor-preprocess` directory.
-A detailed description can be found in the [Arbor-preprocess/README](Arbor-preprocess/README_arbor_process.md) file.
+A detailed description can be found in the [README](Arbor-preprocess/README_arbor_process.md) file.

 The library contains scripts to generate machine learning-ready image-text pairs from the downloaded metadata in four steps: